 This may sound like a trivial subject, but there is a right way and a wrong way to measure flours.
 How you measure your gluten-free flours and starches can affect your gluten-free cooking results, for better or for worse.

 Pour flour into a large mixing bowl, adding slightly more than the recipe calls for.
 This makes it faster and easier to spoon flour into the measuring cup.
 Lightly spoon flour into a cup so that it is mounded and brimming over with flour.

-Baking is based on the science of chemistry, and accurate measuring is important to consistent baking results.Continue to 2 of 5 below.
+Baking is based on the science of chemistry, and accurate measuring is important for consistent baking results.Continue to 2 of 5 below.

 02 of 05

 Cut Through Excess Flour with a Knife